pondichys/arch-setup/README.md

-# Install Arch Linux with EXT4, disk encryption, UKI and secure boot on UEFI machine
+# Install Arch Linux with EXT4, disk encryption and secure boot on UEFI machine

 ## Context
 This documentation describes a simple and secure Arch Linux installation.